p7th0n/check_for_locked_files/README.md

 ```

-## Summary of set up
+## Summary

-* File server watcher - this Powershell process requires administrator privledges on the Windows file server.
+* File server watcher - the Powershell process requires administrator privileges on the Windows file server.
-* Web server - the NodeJS simple http-server shows the web page.
-Microsoft IIS can also host the web page.
-Be sure that IIS doesn't cache the content; especially _./assets/data/output.json_.
+* Web server - the NodeJS http-server serves the web page.
+* TODO - Microsoft IIS can also host the web page.
+The setup steps are coming soon.